charltonaustin/ghcc/README.md

 ### To do
 1. Write tests
+   1. Make `lib/commands/users/list_spec.rb` into a unit test
+2. Refactor `lib/commands/contributions` to be sane
-2. Add in github actions build
+3. Add in github actions build
-3. Make commits associated with a pr not double counted
+4. Make commits associated with a pr not double counted
     1. Pull commits for PRs
     2. Update contributions from commits to check that they are not a part of a PR
     3. Update commits to pull from to process on org or repo
-4. Automatic refresh of pull requests, reviews, and commits
+5. Automatic refresh of pull requests, reviews, and commits